stepjah/COMET-BatchEditor-Community-Edition_SJ/README.md

 ## Installation

+The batch editor can be installed by downloading the zipped package or as a dotnet tool from https://nuget.org.
-The tool does not require an installer.
-Simply unpack `CDP4_COMET_BatchEditor_Community_Edition_x.y.z` in to a folder on the hard drive and execute commands using any command line console.
+  - download and Unpack `CDP4_COMET_BatchEditor_Community_Edition_x.y.z` in to a folder on the hard drive and execute commands using any command line console.
+  - dotnet tool install --global cdp4-comet-be

 ## Usage